Ranking the 9 Brazilians to play for Liverpool in the Premier League era

 Arthur perhaps stands a chance of being bumped up a few places in the list if he manages to actually get on the pitch for Liverpool in the second half of the season.

 In what looked like a panic buy on deadline day, Liverpool signed the midfielder on loan for the season from Juventus.
-He’s struggled for fitness since joining and has played a total of 13 minutes for the Reds.
+The Reds didn’t end up making it a permanent move.

 7. Diego Cavalieri